petrvanblokland/DesignDesignSpace/DDS-reviews.md

 content = page.select('Content')
 box = content.newBanner()
 ~~~
-# What happened in 2018
+# What happened in before

 ~~~
 box = content.newIntroduction()
 ~~~
-# Around 120 students have joined one or more of the workshops and studies in 2018.
+# Around 200 students have joined one or more of the workshops and studies since we started in 2017.
 Read some of their testimonials.

 ~~~
 section = content.newSection()